-The appointment of the 42-year-old Mr. Larson, who had previously helmed Old Navy, seemed less like a carefully planned and thoughtful transition and more like a panicked reaction to the fact that Ralph Lauren’s stock had lost half its value.
-It had clearly been slow to respond to the changing fashion habits of the rising Millennials (Generation Y), and Mr. Larson’s track record in fast-fashion and cost cutting was expected to reverse the company’s downward course.
+The appointment of the 42-year-old Mr. Larsson, who had previously helmed Old Navy, seemed less like a carefully planned and thoughtful transition and more like a panicked reaction to the fact that Ralph Lauren’s stock had lost half its value.
+It had clearly been slow to respond to the changing fashion habits of the rising Millennials (Generation Y), and Mr. Larsson’s track record in fast-fashion and cost cutting was expected to reverse the company’s downward course.

-And yet now, less than two years into his tenure, Mr. Larson is out over what has been described as a disagreement with the Founder over “creative direction.”
+And yet now, less than two years into his tenure, Mr. Larsson is out over what has been described as a disagreement with the Founder over “creative direction.”
 In his place, the company has tapped luxury brands veteran, Patrice Louvert, who has overseen lines like Gucci and Hugo Boss.

 What Went Wrong?

-In retrospect, it’s clear that Mr. Larson and Mr. Lauren did not share the same company vision, something so essential to a firm’s success that it should have been extensively explored and vetted before the hire.
-The organization seems to have lacked alignment between the Founder, CEO, and senior management around the changes Mr. Larson implemented; many senior executives, uncomfortable with the company’s new direction, departed.
+In retrospect, it’s clear that Mr. Larsson and Mr. Lauren did not share the same company vision, something so essential to a firm’s success that it should have been extensively explored and vetted before the hire.
+The organization seems to have lacked alignment between the Founder, CEO, and senior management around the changes Mr. Larsson implemented; many senior executives, uncomfortable with the company’s new direction, departed.
 A surprise talent exodus is almost always a sign of the wrong CEO.
 And who’s to say what other factors could have influenced the decision.

 What could have been done differently?